brandonpatz/TimeUntil/README.md

 # TimeUntil
-A simple web app that I make complicated to calculate the time
+A simple web app that tells the time in an X amount of time in the future.